Horses of Elizabeth II

-From an early age, Queen Elizabeth II took a keen interest in horses.
+From an early age, Elizabeth II took a keen interest in horses.
 Into her reign, this developed into one of her main leisure time activities with a particular emphasis on the breeding of thoroughbreds for horse racing.

 Riding

-As a child, Elizabeth was given her first horse, a Shetland pony named Peggy, at age 4; which she was riding by age 6.
-By age 18, she was an accomplished rider, and continued to ride for pleasure into her nineties.
+As a child, Elizabeth was given her first horse, a Shetland pony named Peggy, aged 4; she was riding aged 6.
+The pony was a gift from her grandfather George V. By age 18, she was an accomplished rider, and continued to ride for pleasure into her nineties.

 In her role as monarch, Elizabeth also rode in a ceremonial role.
 From her first appearance as princess in 1947 and throughout her reign as queen until 1986, she attended the annual Trooping the Colour ceremony on horseback.
 Initially, she rode a bay police horse named Tommy in 1947.
 When her father, King George VI, was unwell, she rode in his place on his chestnut horse Winston, and she rode Winston after George VI's death.
 Later she rode a chestnut horse named Imperial.
-For eighteen consecutive years, from 1969 to 1986, her horse was a black mare named Burmese.
-Burmese was a gift from the Royal Canadian Mounted Police.
-From 1987 onward, since Burmese retired, she would attend in a carriage.
+For eighteen consecutive years from 1969, her horse was a black mare named Burmese, a gift from the Royal Canadian Mounted Police.
+After Burmese was retired in 1987, the Queen attended in a carriage.
+The RCMP presented five more horses to the Queen: PSH Centenial in 1973, PSH Saint James in 1998, PSH Golden Jubilee in 2002, PSH George in 2009, and PSH Elizabeth in 2012.

 Racing

-Her Majesty owned many thoroughbred horses for use in racing, having initially inherited the breeding and racing stock of her late father King George VI, in 1952.
-Up until the late 1960s she raced her own-bred stock as well as horses bred by the National Stud.
-Her registered racing colours (termed silks), as worn by the jockeys riding her race horses, are the same as those used by her father and great-grandfather, King Edward VII; a purple and scarlet jacket with gold braiding, with black cap.
-As of 2013, horses owned by the Queen won over 1,600 races, and excluding the Epsom Derby has won all the British Classic Races, some multiple times.
-She also won a French Classic, the Prix de Diane in 1974.
+Elizabeth owned many thoroughbred horses for use in racing, having initially inherited the breeding and racing stock of her late father King George VI, in 1952.
+Until the late 1960s, she raced her own-bred stock as well as horses bred by the National Stud.
+Her registered racing colours (termed silks), as worn by the jockeys riding her race horses, are the same as those used by her father and great-grandfather King Edward VII: a purple and scarlet jacket with gold braiding, with black cap.
+As of 2013, horses owned by the Queen won more than 1,600 races, and excluding the Epsom Derby have won all the British Classic Races, some multiple times.
+She also won a French Classic, the Prix de Diane, in 1974.
 She was named British flat racing Champion Owner in 1954 and 1957, the first reigning monarch ever to do so twice.

 She had a 2nd place runner in the Derby, Aureole, in 1953, the year of her coronation.
 Her horse Dunfermline won two of the classics, the Epsom Oaks and St. Leger Stakes, in Elizabeth's Silver Jubilee year of 1977.
 She never gambled and is instead said to have had more interest from the outcome of a successful breeding match, but she is said to have read the Racing Post over breakfast every morning.

 Other notable horses owned by Elizabeth include: